Django Bates: As composer

 Bates worked closely with director Lucy Bailey on several theatre projects, including Gobbledegook for the Gogmagogs, Baby Doll, (Birmingham Rep, National Theatre, Albery Theatre), Stairs to the Roof (Chichester Festival Theatre), The Postman Always Rings Twice (West Yorkshire Playhouse, Albery Theatre) and Titus Andronicus (Shakespeare's Globe).
 They also worked on a short film You Can Run.
 Other theatre work includes Gregory Doran's production of As You Like It (RSC), and Campbell Graham's Out There!.

-He was the inaugural artistic director of the music festival FuseLeeds in 2004.
+Bates was the inaugural artistic director of the music festival FuseLeeds in 2004.
 He used this opportunity to initiate the first orchestral commission for Jonny Greenwood of Radiohead.
-Django also commissioned sixty composers including Laurie Anderson, Gavin Bryars, Patrick Moore, and John Zorn, to write one bar each.
+Bates also commissioned sixty composers including Laurie Anderson, Gavin Bryars, Patrick Moore, and John Zorn, to write one bar each.
 He then quilted these bars into the piece "Premature Celebration", which was performed by Evan Parker and the London Sinfonietta to celebrate Parker's 60th birthday.

-The Wire voted Bates Best UK Jazz Composer in 1987 and 1990.
-In 1997, he won the Jazzpar Prize.
-In 2008, he was nominated for the PRS New Music Award.
-He was awarded a fellowship by the Leeds College of Music in 1995.

 Teaching

-In 2002, he was a tutor at the Banff Centre jazz program alongside Jim Black and Dave Douglas.
-In July 2005 he was appointed Professor of Rhythmic Music at the Rhythmic Music Conservatory (RMC) in Copenhagen.
+In 2002, Bates was a tutor at the Banff Centre jazz programme alongside Jim Black and Dave Douglas.
+In July 2005, Bates was appointed Professor of Rhythmic Music at the Rhythmic Music Conservatory (RMC) in Copenhagen, Denmark.
 He was appointed visiting professor of jazz at the Royal Academy of Music in London in September 2010.
-In September 2011 Django Bates was appointed Professor of Jazz at HKB Bern Switzerland.
+In September 2011, he was appointed Professor of Jazz at HKB Bern, Switzerland.

 Awards and honours

+The Wire voted Bates Best UK Jazz Composer in 1987 and 1990.